brilsergei/field_timer/README.txt

 sets.
 For example, if content language is Belarusian (by), default language is Russian (ru), then countdown will be displayed in Russian because there is no Belarusian for jQuery Countdown.
-2. You may specify Region option for each language enabled in the system separately.
+2. You may specify Language option for each language enabled in the system separately.
 In order to do it uncheck option 'Use system language' in the formatter settings form, export configs with 'drush cex'.
 After that you need find appropriate entity_view_mode entity config file in the folder with